1. What is F-1 student visa?

 - You have maintained important social ties in your home country

-Your F-1 visa application may be denied if:
+Some of the many reasons your F-1 visa application may be denied are:

 - You are returning home after a long stay in the U.S. (Three or more years)